brunorijsman/rift-python/doc/configuration-file-generator.md

 be "active".
 The `max-concurrent-events` specifies the maximum number of concurrently active failures.
-For example, if you set `max-concurrent-events` to 1, then you are testing that the network continues to function correctly in the face of any single failur.
+For example, if you set `max-concurrent-events` to 1, then you are testing that the network continues to function correctly in the face of any single failure.

 Example: